Course Catalog » Course Listing for Implementation Science

 246 Designing Individual-Level Implementation Strategies (2 units) Winter

-Instructor(s): M. Spinelli, E. Demarchis Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
+Instructor(s): M. Spinelli, E. Demarchis Prerequisite(s): Training or experience in clinical research, public health, quality improvement, or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director

-Restrictions: The course cannot be repeated for credit - students who take and pass EPI 246 are not permitted to take this course.
+Restrictions: The course cannot be repeated for credit - students who take and pass EPIDEMIOL 246 are not permitted to take this course.
 Activities: Student - Project, Student - Independent Study, Synchronous - Discussion, Asynchronous - Lecture, Synchronous - Seminar

 This course provides training in developing interventions targeting individual health behavior change, while also focusing on intervention design components that target multiple determinants: individual, interpersonal and system/community/structural level.
 Students use principles of behavior change theories and implementation-related frameworks applied to their own work to solidify course concepts.
 Additional assignments involve case studies analysis online discussions with class colleagues.